david-sauvage/clean-architecture-summary/README.md

 Business rules are the core functionality of the system, they save or make money.
 They should be the most independent and reusable in the system

+**21) Screaming architecture**

+Your architecture should show what the system is about, not the framework it's using.
+The frameworks are only details.

+**22) The clean architecture**

+Framework -> Inteface adapters -> Application business rules -> Enterprise Business rules.
+As seen previously, the entities are the inner circle, then the uses cases then the controllers then the UI, Database etc...
+Only data will cross boundaries.
+And to do so, you should use simple data transfer objects.
+Don't cheat by using database rows or something like this that would violates the dependency rule.